rubiin/rubiin.github.io/content/posts/nestjs-env/index.md

 ```

 By default safe is set to false.
 When safe is set to `true`, the module compares the supplied env
 file with the sample env file to find missing keys.
-If any keys which are in .env.sample but not in the evironment used, it is immediately reported in console.
+If any keys which are in .env.sample but not in the environment used, it is immediately reported in console.

 `Note`: To use this, a sample env file `.env.sample` should be placed in the root dir